-The idea behind Cosmos is to provide a platform for the multitudes of blockchain applications (from simple monetary systems to virtual machines) that will be uniformly secured by a common algorithm.
-In Cosmos, the separate branches are called zones, and the central zone, called the Cosmos Hub, is secured with the Tendermint BFT algorithm.
+The idea behind Cosmos is to provide an open source platform for the multitudes of blockchain applications (from simple monetary systems to virtual machines) that will be uniformly secured by a common algorithm.
+The Cosmos blockchains are called zones, and the central zone, called the Cosmos Hub, is secured with the Tendermint BFT algorithm.

 The Tendermint consensus uses voting to propagate blocks, and appoints a round-leader or proposer from a list.
 Then it puts out a set of transactions for inclusion in the next block, and the rest of validators vote on it.

-Voting on block inclusion is not the only option for validators: they can determine block gas limits, coordinate updates or changes to the constitution of the Cosmos Hub.
-Each zone allows for a separate governance mechanism and constitution.
+However, voting on block inclusion is not the only option for validator nodes: they can determine block gas limits, coordinate updates or changes to the constitution of the Cosmos Hub.
+As a result, each zone allows for a separate governance mechanism and constitution.

-The hub and zones communicate with the help of inter-blockchain protocol (IBP).
-The Hub keeps track of all tokens in the hubs, and transfers between zones go through it, eliminating the need for tracking liquidity in the zones.
+The hub and zones communicate with the help of inter-blockchain communication protocol (IBCP or IBC protocol).
+The Hub keeps track of all tokens in the hubs, and transfers between zones go through it, which eliminates the need to track liquidity in the zones.

 Each zone can operate on its own rules or emulate an existing blockchain network, but existing blockchains use different programming languages.
 To make sure applications connect with the blockchain, Tendermint makes use of application blockchain interface (ABCI).

 With ABCI, it is possible to set a boundary between the replication and the state machine (the code that dictates behavior in defined scenarios).
-If we put Bitcoin on Cosmos, the blockchain would set the canonical order and share data between nodes and ABCI would maintain UTXOs and prevent double-spending.
+For example, if we put Bitcoin on Cosmos, the blockchain would set the canonical order and share data between nodes and ABCI would maintain UTXOs and prevent double-spending.

-The Cosmos network can also be connected to the existing blockchains with the bridge zones in Cosmos and appropriate contracts on the other blockchain.
+What is more, the so called bridge zones connect Cosmos network to the existing blockchains and appropriate contracts on the other blockchain.

-The governing contract would keep track of all tokens deposited to and withdrawn from the bridge.
-Whether the bridge zone is working as intended and is accountable for it is up to the validators of that zone.
+The governing contract would keep track of all tokens deposited and withdrawn from the bridge.
+Therefore, whether the bridge zone is working as intended and is accountable for it is up to the validators of that zone.